Malik-Mohsin/Infomagnus/README.md

 Please provide a short code review of the base `master` branch:

 1. What is done well?

+-> Moduler approach/Separate modules

 2. What would you change?

+-> I would like to change the structure of form and would like to change the Chart Size.
+Also interfaces and classes rather than defining type in each component

 3. Are there any code smells or problematic implementations?

+->Error in chart component html file, Changed ngif from Data to ChartData.

 > Make a PR to fix at least one of the issues that you identify